singularity-htmagarh/pandas/doc/source/development/rolling_operations_with_numba.rst

 the calculation of the window boundaries is separate from the aggregation function, we are able to expose a new API to users that allows them to specify how to calculate the rolling window boundaries.

+The full implementation can be found on `this branch <https://github.com/twosigma/pandas/tree/feature/generalized_window_operations>`_ of Two Sigma's pandas repo.

 New Custom Window Indexer API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~